 Located just off the coast of Townsville in Queensland, Magnetic Island is fast becoming one of the most popular backpacking destinations on Australia's East Coast!
 Why?
 Reef, Koalas, Walking Trails, Beach Front Bars and Australia's very own IslandLife Beach Festival!
 Ferry transfers are available from Townsville and the Greyhound bus will drop you off and pick you up right at the ferry terminal.

-Check out our Magnetic Island guide.
+Check out our full Magnetic Island guide.

 4. Fitzroy Island